Infinite-Actuary/Citrix-Receiver/README.md

 * EViews 9
 * GAUSS 16

-The `CitrixReceiver.exe` can be downloaded here: https://www.citrix.com/products/receiver/ (~ 40.2MB)
+The `CitrixReceiver.exe` can be downloaded here: https://www.citrix.com/products/receiver/ (~ 40.2 MB)

 The **StoreFront** can be accessed here: https://mydesktop.unl.edu/Citrix/UNLMyDesktopWeb/

 ![store-front](https://github.com/Infinite-Actuary/Citrix-Receiver/blob/master/images/StoreFront.PNG)

+## Additional Notes

-### Note: StoreFront applications can be accessed from your home network after connecting to the [UNL-VPN](https://github.com/Infinite-Actuary/UNL-VPN)
+* StoreFront applications can be accessed from your home network after connecting to the [UNL-VPN](https://github.com/Infinite-Actuary/UNL-VPN)

+* The official UNL Citrix Receiver [installation guide](https://cba.unl.edu/it-services/tutorials/documents/CitrixReceiverInstallation.pdf) contains a link to https://matador.unl.edu where the `Receiver-[0-9]{10}.exe` (~ 13.2 MB) can be downloaded.